 As we celebrated our 125th year of the charity's presence on St Piers campus in Lingfield, we were delighted at the positive response to our joint planning application with Audley Villages to redevelop and enhance the St Piers estate.
-We were awarded planning permission in May 2023 and, subject to the judicial review period, look forward to starting works on the estate during 2024.
+We were awarded planning permission in May 2023 and look forward to starting works on the estate during 2024.
 The sale of land and the opportunity to extend the St Piers college buildings will mean a sustainable future for the charity's future on the site, as well as making the campus a more attractive and bio-diverse place to live, work and learn.